Mariamhsein2001/Person-Identification-using-eeg/README.md

    - Extracting relevant features from the EEG signals for person identification.

 4. **Model Training and Evaluation**
-   - Training machine learning models on the extracted features.
+   - Training EEGNET model  on the extracted features.
    - Evaluating the performance of the models.

 5. **Results**